-- Truckload.
-Our truckload operations represented approximately \$313.6 million, or 62.3%, of our operating revenues in 2009.
-We transport a wide variety of general commodities, including machinery, building materials, paper, food, consumer goods, automotive parts, furniture, steel and other metals on behalf of customers in various industries. - Brokerage.
-Our brokerage operations represented approximately \$112.9 million, or 22.4%, of our operating revenues in 2009.
-We broker freight to third party transportation providers through our agent
+Truckload.
+Our truckload operations represented approximately \$370.1 million, or 61.1%, of our operating revenues in 2010.
+We transport a wide variety of general commodities, including machinery, building materials, paper, food, consumer goods, automotive parts, furniture, steel and other metals on behalf of customers in various industries.

-- network at times when we generate more freight business than we can service with our available owner-operators.
-These transportation providers may include competing truckload carriers or, occasionally, shipper-owned and operated private motor carrier transport fleets with excess capacity. - Intermodal support services.
-Our intermodal support services represented \$76.7 million or 15.3% of our operating revenues in 2009.
+- Brokerage.
+Our brokerage operations represented approximately \$148.0 million, or 24.4%, of our operating revenues in 2010.
+We primarily broker freight to third party transportation providers through our agent network at times when we generate more freight business than we can service with our available owner-operators.
+These transportation providers may include competing truckload carriers or, occasionally, shipper-owned and operated private motor carrier transport fleets with excess capacity.
+We also offer full service international freight forwarding and customs house brokerage services as well as third-party logistic services. - Intermodal support services.
+Our intermodal support services represented \$87.9 million or 14.5% of our operating revenues in 2010.
 Our intermodal support services are primarily short-to-medium distance delivery of rail and steamship containers between the railhead or port and the customer and drayage services.